wp-plugins/featured-articles-lite/readme.txt

 === Featured Articles Lite ===
 Contributors: constantin.boiangiu
-Tags: slider, featured, articles, posts, pages Requires at least: 3.1
+Tags: slider, slideshow, WordPress slider, media, jQuery, themes, iPad, image, gallery, featured, articles, posts, pages, custom posts, seo, search engine optimized
+Requires at least: 3.1
-Tested up to: 3.4
+Tested up to: 3.4.1
 Stable tag: trunk

 Put featured posts or pages into a fancy JavaScript slider that can be set to display on any category page, page or homepage.